Close Menu

 Are there any months that are consistently dry in Vietnam?

 December to April generally offers the driest weather in most parts of Vietnam.
-(See Also: Best Time to Visit Beijing?
-Discover The Secrets)
+(See Also: Best Time to Visit Maritime Provinces of Canada – Discover The Hidden Gems)

 What should I pack if I’m visiting Vietnam during the rainy season?